SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 infestations of non-vertebrate parasites (think intestinal worms, or a topical lotion for head lice).

-It has mostly veterinary applications in the US, since farm animals get worms but people rarely do.
+It has mostly veterinary applications in the US, since farm animals get worms regularly, but people rarely do.
 But that's not the case everywhere, and even in the US people occasionally get worms and need treatment.
-And that's what ivermectin does, and does very well.
+That's what ivermectin does, and does very well.

 I'm going to vent a certain amount of invective about ivermectin here, but don't get me
 wrong: it's a perfectly fine drug, _in the case of parasite infestations._ Campbell &amp;
-&Omacr;mura even got the 2015 Nobel in medicine for its discovery in the 1970s.
+Omura even got the 2015 Nobel in medicine for its discovery in the 1970s.
 It's even on the
 [WHO's list of esential medicines](https://en.wikipedia.org/wiki/WHO_Model_List_of_Essential_Medicines#Anthelminthics).
 If you have worms, ivermectin is your new best friend.
 If you don't, then not.